Getting started

 cd $YELMOROOT

-python config.py config/myhost_mycompiler
+python3 config.py config/myhost_mycompiler

 The result should be a Makefile in $YELMOROOT that is ready for use.

-Alternative configuration - quickstart with Docker and VS Code
+Alternative configuration - quickstart with Docker and VS Code (not maintained)

 Instead of a manual install, one way to get up and running quickly with Yelmo is with VS Code and Docker.
 It works on any plattform and uses a Linux based container.
 You don't need to know Docker or VS Code to get started.
 Just install the following: